BriceChivu/starter-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Data Analyst
+role: Data Scientist

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Master in Supply Chain and Logistics
+- name: Master in Engineering and Statistics
   # url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)